joejcollins/lieutenant-green/README.md

 ### Twitter API v2

-In theory this should be the best way to download a set of tweets.

-Agree to terms and conditions

-curl -X GET -H "Authorization: Bearer <BEARER TOKEN>" "https://api.twitter.com/2/tweets/440322224407314432"
+Twitter provides access to tweets via its own API.
+However, it is not without its inconveniences.
+In order to use the API an application has to be approved by Twitter.
+For obvious reasons Twitter is cautious about the uses to which its services are used.
+In theory this should be the most convenient way to download a set of tweets.
+With an appropriate a bearer token it should be possible to use curl to download the tweets of interest.  e.g.  `curl -X GET -H "Authorization: Bearer <BEARER TOKEN>" "https://api.twitter.com/2/tweets/440322224407314432"`.
+There are

 ## Recommendation

-Despite the challenges of negoiating with Twitter best to work with them.
+Despite the challenges of negotiating with Twitter best to work with them.